xiaoli-dong/nf-fluAB/README.md

 nf-fluAB was written by Xiaoli Dong.
 The illumina part of this pipeline was mainly based on Dr. Matthew Croxen's [flu pipeline]().

-Extensive support was provided from others on the scientific or technical input required for the pipeline:
-- Dr. Matthew Croxen
-- Dr. Tarah Lynch
-- Kanti Pabbaraju
-- Anita Wong
-- Linda Lee

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->
 <!--
 ## Contributions and Support